rakoch/scheduler/README.md

 - maven 4.0+

 ## How to Run
+- TODO need to explain need for container running dbase
 - Have to download source from https://github.com/rakoch/scheduler.git
 - use master branch
 - adjust hard-coded path in application.properties to point where the json files exists for the project on your machine